wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

 }
 ```

-### WixBootstrapComposer.start(env): Promise
+### WixBootstrapComposer.start(opts): Promise
 Starts an application and returns a `Promise` with a result(function) that, upon invocation will stop started http servers.

 Parameters:
+ - opts - optional options with:
    - env - object, containing overrides for environment variables to be used within app.
+   - disable - array with parts that can be switched off.
+Mostly intended for development/testing whereas you might want to run app without cluster (for debugging).
+Available values:
+    - runner - runner  - this will only disable custom `runner` and use default one;
+    - express - express app composer - this will only disable custom `composers.mainExpress` and use default one;
+    - management - management app composer - this will only disable custom `composers.managementExpress` and use default one;